Aksel Mikkelsen: Career

 Mikkelsen became interested in education and set up a crafts school at the company.
 In 1883, he and his young family moved to Næstved on Zealand, where he got a job as head of the technical school and as a carpentry teacher.
-It wa during this time that he rented a building, and set up the first woodworking school in Denmark for children under the age of confirmation.
+It was during this time that he rented a building, and set up the first woodworking school in Denmark for children under the age of confirmation.
 This helped to publicise his theories of teaching and technical training for woodworking.

 In 1885, Aksel Mikkelsen moved to Copenhagen.
 In 1886, he acquired Schneekloth's old school building on Værnedamsvej in Frederiksberg (which today houses the French-language school Lycée Français Prins Henrik) for a woodworking school, Dansk Sløjdlærerskole.
 The same year, the Danish Woodworking Association was founded with Mikkelsen and Herman Trier as its driving forces.

 Mikkelsen was headmaster of the school from 1886-1909, training carpentry teachers.
 From 1907-1918 he was a carpentry inspector and state supervisor of carpentry teaching in Denmark's schools.
 From 1914-20 he also supervised soldiers' education in carpentry and technical skills.

 Mikkelsen gave Denmark's first two professional female carpenters, Sophy A. Christensen and Cathrine Horsbøl their initial training opportunities, in the late 1880s and early 1890s.